robmclaughliniv/robmclaughl.in/memory-bank/progress.md

 ## Known Issues & Bugs

-*   Initial deployment has not yet occurred.
+*   Baseline UI tests are not yet implemented.
-*   Full end-to-end testing of the deployment pipeline is pending.
-*   Content needs final review and refinement.
+*   Content may require ongoing refinement based on feedback or evolving requirements.

 ## Decision Log / Evolution